 Skip to content

-HUMAN SOFTWARE follows the lives of two women competing against each other, as well as the realities of working in tech, set against a backdrop of global uncertainty and corporate greed.
+HUMAN SOFTWARE follows the stories of two very different women working in tech, set against a backdrop of global uncertainty, AI data centres and corporate greed.

 In 2010, billionaire Marc Andreessen argued that “Software is eating the world” and kicked off an investment frenzy that directly led to the increased dominance of software in all of our lives.
 Whether it’s through our smartphones, televisions, dishwashers, or central heating systems, software is everywhere and controlled by a small group that essentially defines how we live our lives.

 But what about the people who build and maintain the software?
-What happens when something goes badly wrong with a software system?
+What happens when lives are on the line?
 The consequences can be dire, as we’ve seen with in recent events such as the UK Post Office Horizon Scandal or the Boeing 737 Max.
 Who is responsible?
-Who is on the end of the phone and what are the consequences?
+Who is on the end of the phone?

 Themes

-Inspired and triggered by industry books such as The Phoenix Project and The Goal, HUMAN SOFTWARE is both a reaction to those books and draws parallels with the movies Local Hero and The Pelican Brief.
+Inspired and triggered by such industry-leading books as The Phoenix Project and The Goal, HUMAN SOFTWARE is a reaction against the standard corporate approach, which draws parallels with the movies Local Hero and The Pelican Brief.

 The Blog